Arezzo, Italy: The Enchanting Medieval City!

 Porta San Lorentino

-The Porta San Lorentino is the most beautiful of the four city gates and leads directly into the historical center of Arezzo.
+The Porta San Lorentino is the most worth-seeing of the four city gates and leads directly into the historical center of Arezzo.
 It was dedicated to San Lorentino, the protector of the Porta del Foro district.
 The bronze chimera in the middle passageway is particularly impressive.
 Of course, this is not the valuable original from 1553, which is now exhibited in the Uffizi in Florence.

 Where to Stay in Arezzo

 In Arezzo, both in the historical center and in the surrounding area, there is a wide range of beautiful accommodations.
-From the well-kept wineries, Agriturismos with pool, pensions and apartments, here you can find everything.
-Here are our recommendations for the best accommodations in Arezzo…It’s worth a look!
+From the well-kept wineries, Agriturismos with pool, pensions, hotels and apartments, here you can find everything.
+Here are our recommendations for the best places to stay in Arezzo…It’s worth a look!

 - Apartments with Pool: The apartments of Villa Ghiandai are situated in a very quiet area with a great view over Arezzo.
-The pool is also fantastic here in order to cool off on hot days.
+The pool is also fantastic here to cool off on hot days.

-- B&B: The BioBenessere is a really nice B&B, lovingly furnished and with delicious breakfast.
-The roof terrace is also wonderful here, where you can relax and enjoy your meals.
+- Charming B&B: The BioBenessere is a really nice B&B, lovingly furnished and with delicious breakfast.
+The roof terrace where you can relax and enjoy your meals is also wonderful.

 - Agriturismo with Pool: The Podere Fontanino is a beautiful accommodation in the countryside of Arezzo.
-A beautiful infinity pool and the special hospitality will delight you.
+A lovely infinity pool and the special hospitality will delight you.

 Find the best accommodation in Arezzo: